-Chili con carne is one of my all time favorite foods.
-Everyone thinks they make the best chili (and hey, I’m not going to argue) but the bane of any cook’s life can be when the dish thins and turns watery.
+Chili con carne is one of my all-time favorite foods.
+Everyone thinks they make the best chili (and hey, we’re mighty proud of our turkey chili) but the bane of any cook’s life can be when the dish thins and turns watery.

 You don’t want to lose any of the flavors or ingredients, so how can we get around this?
 Here are 7 easy ways to thicken chili.